Helicopter crashes into crane on London tower, kills two

 Police said there was nothing to suggest a terrorism link to the crash on a foggy morning on the south bank of the River Thames, less than a mile from Britain's parliament, its secret services headquarters and the site of a new U.S. embassy.

-In parliament, later in the day, Prime Minister David Cameron said helicopter flights over a city with an increasing number of huge skyscrapers needed to be carefully examined.
+However, Prime Minister David Cameron said helicopter flights over a capital city with an ever-increasing number of huge skyscrapers needed to be carefully examined.

 "There was a big bang and bits started showering down, then there was an explosion down the road," said truck driver Ray Watts whose vehicle was hit by falling debris.